wenet-e2e/wenet/docs/lm.md

 # LM for WeNet

 WeNet use n-gram based statistical lanuage model and WFST framework to support custom language model.
+And LM is only supported in runtime in WeNet.

 ## Motivation